-A couple years ago my aunt who was in her 80’s was not feeling well.
+A couple of years ago, my aunt, Eva, who was in her 80’s, was not feeling well.
 A dear cousin went to visit and took her to the doctor.
-While there, they discovered she had Cancer.
+While there, they discovered she had cancer.
 Our hearts sunk.
-She never had children and the neighbor had been checking on her.
-My cousin stayed for the duration–taking her to get her hair done, preparing meals and sharing memories, hope, strength and tales from the past.
-Time went by and she grew weaker.
-One night as I was crying over her, my husband looked at me and said do you want me to drive you to Michigan?
-“Yes!”
+My aunt never had children, and so the neighbor had been checking on her.
+My cousin stayed for the duration–taking her to get her hair done, preparing meals, and sharing memories, hope, strength, and tales from the past.
+Time went by, and she grew weaker.
+One night as I was crying over her, my husband looked at me and said, “do you want me to drive you to Michigan,” Yes!

-It was winter and about a week or so before Christmas.
-I will never forget walking into the house and my aunt in a hospital bed in the middle of the living room, thin, pale and yes, dying.
-I hadn’t seen her in about three years and when I bent over the bed I asked her if she knew who I was.
-I took her hand and she looked up at me and smiled a weak smile and said, “I’d know those big brown eyes anywhere.”
-She pulled me to her chest and we embraced.
+It was winter and about a week or so before Christmas/ Hanukkah.
+I will never forget walking into the house and my aunt in a hospital bed in the middle of the living room, thin, pale, and yes, dying.
+I had not seen her in about three years, and when I bent over the bed, I asked her if she knew who I was.
+I took her hand, and she looked up at me and smiled a weak smile and said, “I’d know those big brown eyes anywhere.”
+She pulled me to her chest, and we embraced.
 “You love me don’t you?” she said in a weak voice.
 “YES!”
 I kissed her brow as she held my head against her heart.

-Another dear cousin and her little girl came and stayed with us rubbing her feet with essential oils and her dry lips with a sponge applying lip balm.
-We were there when my Aunts spirit left this world.
+Another dear cousin and her little girl came and stayed with us massaging my aunt Eva’s feet with oils and moistening her dry lips with a sponge.
+We sang to her and told her stories.
+We prayed and reminisced about days gone by–days we can never get back.
+And we were there when my Aunts spirit left this world.

-None of us have to go to theology school to be a servant.
-None of us have to become ordained to become a servant.
+No one has to go to theology school to be a servant.
+No one has to become ordained to become a servant.
 None of us need to put on a suit and tie or stand on a platform to be used by the Creator of ALL.
-A person wiping a tear and holding the hand of someone who just received bad news does not need to know who all the players are in the Bible, nor do they need to act holier than thou.
+A person wiping a tear and holding the hand of someone who just received terrible news does not need to know who all the players are in the Bible, nor do they need to act holier than thou.

 All of these things I listed above can be done without one ounce of compassion or empathy, or they can be done with all the love you can muster.

-“Whatever your hand finds to do, do it with all your might; for there is no activity or planning or knowledge or wisdom in Sheol where you are going.”
+“Whatever your hand finds to do, do it with all your might; for there is no activity or planning or knowledge or wisdom in Sheol where you are going” (Ecclesiastes 9:10).